MicrosoftDocs/iis-docs/iis/application-frameworks/building-and-running-aspnet-applications/wildcard-script-mapping-and-iis-integrated-pipeline.md

 ### Wildcard script mapping in IIS 7 and above classic pipeline mode

 With classic pipeline mode the ASP.NET is plugged into the IIS request processing pipeline as an ISAPI extension - exactly the same way as it was in IIS 6.
-In fact, if you open `%WINDIR%\system32\inetsrv\config\applicationHost.config` file and locate the &lt;handlers&gt; section inside of it you can see how IIS is configured to map ASP.NET specific requests to the **aspnet\_isapi.dll**:
+In fact, if you open `%WINDIR%\system32\inetsrv\config\applicationHost.config` file and locate the `<handlers>` section inside of it you can see how IIS is configured to map ASP.NET specific requests to the **aspnet\_isapi.dll**:

 [!code-xml[Main](wildcard-script-mapping-and-iis-integrated-pipeline/samples/sample1.xml)]